-Commentary: When Tokyo Was a Slum – The Informal City Dialogues This essay touches on many of the themes that we will be exploring in the Informal City Dialogues: The way cities develop incrementally and at the hands of ordinary citizens, the role of government in planning and infrastructure, and how neighborhoods integrate with the larger urban system.
+Commentary: When Tokyo Was a Slum.
+This essay touches on many of the themes that we will be exploring in the Informal City Dialogues: The way cities develop incrementally and at the hands of ordinary citizens, the role of government in planning and infrastructure, and how neighborhoods integrate with the larger urban system.

 The French modernist architect wanted to reform the polluted industrial city by building “towers in a park” where workers might live high above the streets, surrounded by green space and far from their factories.
 His idea was radical for the 1930s, and it was his diagrams of it that really captured the imagination.
 Secretario de Planeación habla sobre barrios en Bogotá - Noticias de Bogotá - Colombia.

 The world’s biggest car makers are growing increasingly concerned about population growth and the emergence of “mega cities” of more than 10 million people.
 Population experts estimate that by 2050 more than 60 per cent of the developed world will live in high-density areas.
 And the more high-rise apartments there are, the less room there is to park cars.
-Advertisement High rises put squeeze on cars

-Shared Space The concept of building shared space within the public realm is a radical one here in the United States, where automobiles are not only given priority, but completely dominate most public spaces.
+Advertisement.
+Shared Space.
+The concept of building shared space within the public realm is a radical one here in the United States, where automobiles are not only given priority, but completely dominate most public spaces.

 With the financial insolvency inherent in our current approach becoming more and more apparent each day, there is a need to study alternatives.
 The shared space model -- while a dramatic departure from the status quo -- can help us build Strong Towns while making our urban neighborhoods safer in the process.
 Strong Towns is proud to support a new transportation-focused blog here in Minnesota called Streets.MN.
 The site is a collaboration among a number of local transportation enthusiasts.
 Content is updated frequently and can be access on the Streets.MN site as well as on Facebook and Twitter.

 After 26 years at the helm of Germany's Environmental Capital, Daseking embodies the notion of sustainability in a city that has seen only four planning directors since World War II.
 Daseking and his team have also found creative ways to accommodate population growth within its coveted city limits by using available land to build bustling eco-villages: Rieselfeld, a former brownfield area, and Vauban, once a French military base, are ecologically integrated and socially diverse developments that make car-free and high density living easy, fun, and a matter of civic pride for its residents.

+Global Reports on Human Settlements.
+Contested Streets.
+This is your brain in the city « Per Square Mile.
 For a kid who spent much of his childhood outdoors—alternately splitting time between the wooded park down the street, my friends’ backyards, and a patch of countryside my parent’s tended—I have been spending a lot of time in rather large cities as an adult.